juliaroquette/VariabilityIndexes/README.md

 noise =  np.random.normal(scale=0.05, size=N)
 mag_sin = 0.5 * amplitude * np.sin(2 * np.pi * time / period) + noise
 ````
 **Note:** it is important to note that astronomical magnitudes are obtained from the observed flux of stars.
 For the fluxes, it is common to assume that errors are Gaussian distributed, which is ok for bright sources (but not always true!).
-However, when converting fluxes to magnitudes, $x_i=-2.5\log\big(\frac{f_i}{f_0}\big)$, uncertainty propagation yield asymmetric uncertainties.
+However, when converting fluxes to magnitudes, $m_i=-2.5\log\big(\frac{f_i}{f_0}\big)$, uncertainty propagation yield asymmetric uncertainties.
 It is a common assumption that error are symmetric even in magnitude, with the argument that that for small errors in flux, a log function will be approximately linear.
 This note must be kept in mind for both when simulating light curves, but also when working with variability indexes that assume a specific behavior for the case of constant stars dominated by gaussian noise.

 ## `LightCurve` class

+ `LightCurve` is a class that formats input time-series data, $\{t_i, m_i, \epsilon_i\}$, into a standard representation.

 To instantiate a `LightCurve` object: